 Complementary to regular physiotherapy

-Aquatic therapy is mainly based on physiotherapy, and is performed by professional physiotherapists that have received specific post-graduate education.
-In this way it is prevented that land-based physiotherapy is performed in a pool without using the specific advantages that water has to offer, as mentioned above.
-Methods can be passive (joint manipulations in water), but most are active.
-Most aquatic therapy pools can be found in centres for rehabilitation and hospitals, where clients have to relearn lost skills.
+Aquatic therapy is primarily based on physiotherapy and is performed by experienced physiotherapists who have completed post-graduate training.
+This prevents land-based physiotherapy from simply being transposed to a pool without making use of the special benefits that water has to offer, as previously noted.
+Methods can be passive (for example, joint manipulations in water), but the majority are active.
+The majority of aquatic therapy pools can be found in rehabilitation centers and hospitals, where clients must relearn lost abilities.

-Aquatic Therapy can be viewed as a specialized form of physiotherapy, which involves the use of water to reach similar improvement goals such as:
+Aquatic Therapy can be viewed as a specialized form of physiotherapy, which involves the use of water to achieve similar improvement goals such as:

 - bodily balance